-- Records of quantities of general and industrial waste disposed of to landfill. - Records of quantities of material recovered for reuse and recycling.
+- · Records of quantities of general and industrial waste disposed of to landfill. - Records of quantities of material recovered for reuse and recycling.

-Waste materials generated across site are collected by the waste management contractor in a dedicated vehicle for recovery or disposal.
-At the time of collection, the vehicle operator records the quantity of the material and collection location, where appropriate.
-In cases where material is delivered to the RRC by operations personnel, the quantity, type and source of the material is recorded at the RRC office before being placed in storage for recovery or disposed of to landfill.
+Waste materials generated across site are collected by the waste management contractor using a colour coded bin system to assist early segregation.
+At the time of collection, the vehicle operator records the type, quantity and location of the material and collection location, where appropriate.
+In cases where material is delivered to the RRC by operations personnel, the quantity, type and source of the material is recorded at the RRC office prior to acceptance of the waste at the RRC.

-The waste management contractor manages the processes associated with the reception, storage, recovery and disposal of waste materials and the control and operation of the RRC facilities.
+The waste management contractor manages the processes associated with the acceptance, segregation, storage, recovery and disposal of all waste materials entering the RRC waste management streams.
+Records of wastes are maintained on a shared data spreadsheet owned by BHP but maintained by the waste contractor.